-Figure 4: Validation of XCO2 retrieved by GOSAT-RemoTeC with ground based TCCON measurements for gain H (top left),gain H year 2018 only (top right), gain M (bottom left) and sunglint (bottom right) soundings.
+Figure 4: Validation of XCO2 retrieved by GOSAT-RemoTeC with ground based TCCON measurements for gain H (top left),gain H year 2020 only (top right), gain M (bottom left) and sunglint (bottom right) soundings.
 N(coloc) indicates the number of GOSAT-TCCON colocations, B indicates the bias between GOSAT and TCCON, and STD the standard deviation of the GOSAT TCCON difference (for individual measurements) and B\station the station to station bias.

-The above figures all show a strong correlation of the retrieved (bias-corrected) XCO2 with the TCCON XCO2 (r ~ 0.9).
-2018 shows a smaller correlation but that is due to the limited range of XCO2 values covered in 2018 compared to the whole timeseries.
+The above figures all show a strong correlation of the retrieved (bias-corrected) XCO2 with the TCCON XCO2 (r $\sim$ 0.9).
+2020 shows a smaller correlation but that is due to the limited range of XCO2 values covered in 2020 compared to the whole time series.
 This gives us confidence that our bias correction based on the retrieved albedo works correctly and takes out most of the bias.

-The figure below (Fig 5) shows in detail for each station the remaining bias and standard deviation for the co-located GOSAT soundings.
+The figure below (Fig 5) shows in detail for each station the remaining bias and standard deviation for the co-located GOSAT soundings for the period between the year 2009 and 2020.
 We include Izana in the gain M and sunglint validation to improve the otherwise limited gain M validation.

-In the case of gain H, the station to station standard deviation is 0.48 ppm.
+In the case of gain H, the station to station standard deviation is 0.42 ppm.
 Lamont shows a small negative remaining bias, while Sodankyla has a large positive remaining bias of almost 1 ppm.
 For gain M and sunglint, Izana shows a negative bias.
 Lamont clearly shows the most co-locations and dominates the total statistical comparison.